You can’t have positive emotions without negative ones, but you can change how you react to the negatives in your life.

 Envy is something we’re taught to fear, and others discourage us from it because we’re supposed to be grateful for what we have.
 Maybe in some cases this is true, but jealousy can be a good opportunity for self-improvement.

 Jealousy reveals what you want most in life and gives you the courage to work up to where you want to be.
 Maybe you secretly want a promotion at work or to be center stage on a karaoke night.
-Feelings of jealousy sparked by those who stand in those positions can motivate yourself to work harder and stop you from holding back in life.
+Feelings of jealousy sparked by those who stand in those positions can motivate you to work harder and stop you from holding back in life.

 Whenever we’re struggling through hard times, it seems like they will never come to an end, but each conflict comes and passes with time.
 It’s that period in between where we can make the choice to battle through it and not let it get the better of us.
 Let the bad times make you become happier.